subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 This is one of the most important formulae in all of physics and underlies statistical mechanics.

 Statistical mechanics also led to a precise definition for the entropy of a collection of particles.
 Entropy had been introduced in the mid-1800s by Clausius as way of restating Carnot's results for the efficiency of the ideal steam engine, and it is something that could be measured macroscopically, but its true nature remained a mystery.
-Boltzmann showed that entropy was connected to our lack of knowledge of what was happening at the microscopic level, and gave a formula for entropy which was entirely in terms of the probability distribution $p_i$ of the microstates,
+Boltzmann showed that entropy was a measure of our ignorance of the state of the system, and gave a formula for entropy which was entirely in terms of the probability distribution $p_i$ of the systaem state,

 $$ S = -\sum_i p_i\log p_i $$